sitamgithub-MSIT/streamlit-app-builder/README.md

 ## Usage

 Once the application is up and running, you can interact with the App Builder through the provided UI.
 It can analyze mockup images and generate code in text mode.
-The application can also generate code for the text based descriptions as well.
+The application can also generate code for the text-based descriptions as well.

 ### Example